shvipin/ga_hadoop_yarn/README.md

-# Generic Genetic Algorithm Library for YARN
+# Distributed Genetic Algorithm Library for YARN

-A library which can be used by clients to impelment Genetic algorithm for running them on hadoop yarn clusters.
+A framework which can be used by clients to impelment Genetic algorithm for running them on hadoop yarn clusters.
+This framework will submit job to YARN application master, and coordinates in between distributed GA.

+Client need to extend framework classes and provide implementation of GA operators.

+## Distributed Genetic Algorithm source and sample app
+1. distributedga folder has source code for framework.
+2. gene-mapping and maxeval folder contains example source code which uses framework for distributed Genetic Algorithm.

-##Steps to bring up cluster
+##Steps to bring up YARN cluster
 1. Install Vagrant.
 2. Bring up virtual machines using `$ vagrant up`.
 You will have 3 machines (NodeA, NodeB, and NodeB) running.
 3. Vagrant provisioning will make sure each file has following: